Skip to main content

 When you set up a Kubernetes cluster locally with services that use multiple subdomains (e.g., *.civitas.test), you need a way for your local machine to resolve those subdomains to your cluster.
 There are two main options for configuring this:

 2. Using a DNS server: This option is scalable and dynamic, useful if you regularly work with multiple subdomains.
-You can use Acrylic DNS on Windows or dnsmasq on Linux/macOS to automatically resolve any subdomain of civitas.test to your Minikube cluster.
+You can use Acrylic DNS on Windows or Dnsmasq on Linux/macOS to automatically resolve any subdomain of civitas.test to your Minikube cluster.

 Option 1: Modify Hosts File (Simple and Manual)